scrambledeggs/iole-trails/README.md

 Rules
 - [ ] Trail can have multiple Races but should have different time slots
-- [ ] Person should have a finished Practice for the Trail before becoming eligible to register for a Race
+- [x] Person should have a finished Practice for the Trail before becoming eligible to register for a Race
 - [x] Person can only register for a Race once.
-- [ ] Person cannot register for a Race if there is an ongoing Practice.
+- [x] Person cannot register for a Race if there is an ongoing Practice.
 - [ ] Person cannot also start a Practice if there is an ongoing Race.
+- [x] Person cannot register when Race is already starting or finished
 - [ ] Person can register for another Race:
-  - [ ] For the same Trail (since none of the Races per Trail would overlap)
+  - [x] For the same Trail (since none of the Races per Trail would overlap)
   - [ ] For another Trail but should not overlap with currently registered Race

 Additional